mmalik17/Rakamin-Capstone-Project/README.md

 ## Model Evaluation
 In this project, the most important machine learning metric is <b>Recall</b>.

-<b> Reasoning: </b>
+<b> Reasoning: </b> <br>
 Big value of Recall means small amount of false negative.
-False negative means the ML model predicts the customer would response, while actually not.
+False negative means the ML model predicts the customer would response, while actually not. <br>
 Big false negative will prevent the marketer from sending the campaign to potential customer.
 The impact is, there will be loss potential revenue

 The model that have the greatest recall value is <b> Logistic Regression with Hyperparameter </b>